Local Government (Scotland) Act 1929: District councils

 The reconstituted county councils were obliged to submit a district council scheme to the Secretary of State for Scotland by 1 February 1930, dividing the landward part of the county into districts.
 The original bill had not included district councils, with the county council assuming all powers outside burghs.
 The intermediate level of administration was introduced following backbench pressure.

 Each district was to consist of one or more electoral divisions used for electing county councillors.
 The scheme specified the number of elected councillors.
 The county councillors elected for the division were to be ex officio members of the district council.
 The first elections of district councillors took place on 8 April 1930.

 It was not required for districts to be formed in Kinross-shire and Nairnshire unless the joint county council so directed.
 In the event, a district council was formed for the landward part of Nairnshire, but Kinross-shire county council performed the functions of a district council.

 Services provided by the councils

 Following the reorganisations of 1929 and 1930 the different tiers of Scottish local government were responsible for the following major services:

-‡ Outside large burghs

-† Where the burgh had a population of 50,000 or more, or had a separate police force in existence.